Rocket-powered aircraft: World War II

 The Heinkel He 176 was the world's first aircraft to be propelled solely by a liquid-propellant rocket engine.
 It performed its first powered flight on 20 June 1939 with Erich Warsitz at the controls.
 The He 176, while demonstrated to the Reich Air Ministry did not attract much official support, leading to Heinkel abandoning its rocket propulsion endeavours; the sole aircraft was briefly displayed at the Berlin Air Museum and was destroyed by an Allied bombing raid in 1943.

 The first rocket plane ever to be mass-produced was the Messerschmitt Me 163 Komet interceptor, introduced by Germany towards the final years of the conflict as one of several efforts to develop effective rocket-powered aircraft.
 The Luftwaffe's first dedicated Me 163 fighter wing, Jagdgeschwader 400 (JG 400) was established in 1944, and was principally tasked with providing additional protection for the manufacturing plants producing synthetic gasoline, which were prominent targets for Allied air raids.
 It was planned to station further defensive units of rocket fighters around Berlin, the Ruhr and the German Bight.

 A typical Me 163 tactic was to fly vertically upward through the bombers at 9000 m, climb to 10700–12000 m, then dive through the formation again, firing as they went.
 This approach afforded the pilot two brief chances to fire a few rounds from his cannons before gliding back to his airfield.
 It was often difficult to supply the needed fuel for operating the rocket motors.
 In the final days of the Third Reich, the Me 163 was withdrawn in favor of the more successful Messerschmitt Me 262, which used jet propulsion instead.

 Other German rocket-powered aircraft were pursued as well, including the Bachem Ba 349 "Natter", a vertical takeoff manned rocket interceptor aircraft that flew in prototype form.
-Further projects never even reached the prototype stage, such as the Zeppelin Rammer, the Fliegende Panzerfaust and the Focke-Wulf Volksjäger.
+Further projects never reached the prototype stage, such as the Zeppelin Rammer, the Fliegende Panzerfaust and the Focke-Wulf Volksjäger.
 Having a much larger size than any other rocket-powered endeavor of the conflict, the Silbervogel antipodal bomber spaceplane was planned by the Germans, however, later calculations showed that design would not have worked, instead being destroyed during reentry.
 The Me 163 Komet is the only type of rocket-powered fighter to see combat in history, and one of only two types of rocket-powered aircraft seeing any combat.